Home

 Lightly in Action

 With Lightly, you can use the latest self-supervised learning methods in a modular way using the full power of PyTorch.
-Experiment with different backbones, models, and loss functions.
+Experiment with various backbones, models, and loss functions.
 The framework has been designed to be easy to use from the ground up.
 Find more examples in our docs.

 import torch